Skip to content

 As horse owners we know and love our horses and as such need to translate the information they give us to determine their quality of life.

-• Last reviewed: 29th November 2022
+• Last reviewed: 8th October 2024

 Horse And Rider In Countryside Shutterstock 11585581 Horse And Rider In Countryside Shutterstock 11585581

 Tracking the behaviour of your much-loved horse will help you to understand their mental and physical wellbeing and their overall quality of life.
-This can sometimes be difficult to assess, especially when you see that horse every day.
+This can sometimes be difficult to assess, especially when you see your horse every day.
 The BHS has a quality of life indicator with a checklist that will hopefully help.

 Physical wellbeing